kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

 -- Performance comparison: Different aggregation approaches

--- Approach 1: Single pass with CASE expressions (Efficient) SELECT
+-- Approach 1: Single pass with CASE expressions (Efficient) SELECT d.DepartmentName,
-    DepartmentName,
     COUNT(*) AS TotalProducts,
     SUM(CASE WHEN BaseSalary > 100 THEN 1 ELSE 0 END) AS ExpensiveProducts,
     SUM(CASE WHEN BaseSalary <= 100 THEN 1 ELSE 0 END) AS AffordableProducts,
-    AVG(BaseSalary) AS AveragePrice,
+    AVG(e.BaseSalary) AS AveragePrice,
     SUM(CASE WHEN BaseSalary > 100 THEN BaseSalary ELSE 0 END) /
         NULLIF(SUM(CASE WHEN BaseSalary > 100 THEN 1 ELSE 0 END), 0) AS AvgExpensivePrice
 FROM Products
-GROUP BY DepartmentName;
+GROUP BY d.DepartmentName;

--- Approach 2: Multiple subqueries (Less efficient) SELECT
+-- Approach 2: Multiple subqueries (Less efficient) SELECT p1.d.DepartmentName,
-    p1.DepartmentName,
     p1.TotalProducts,
     p2.ExpensiveProducts,
     p3.AffordableProducts,
     p1.AveragePrice
 FROM (
-    SELECT DepartmentName, COUNT(*) AS TotalProducts, AVG(BaseSalary) AS AveragePrice FROM Products GROUP BY DepartmentName
+    SELECT d.DepartmentName, COUNT(*) AS TotalProducts, AVG(e.BaseSalary) AS AveragePrice FROM Products GROUP BY d.DepartmentName
 ) p1
 JOIN (
-    SELECT DepartmentName, COUNT(*) AS ExpensiveProducts
+    SELECT d.DepartmentName, COUNT(*) AS ExpensiveProducts
-    FROM Products WHERE BaseSalary > 100 GROUP BY DepartmentName ) p2 ON p1.DepartmentName = p2.DepartmentName
+    FROM Products WHERE BaseSalary > 100 GROUP BY d.DepartmentName
+) p2 ON p1.DepartmentName = p2.d.DepartmentName
 JOIN (
-    SELECT DepartmentName, COUNT(*) AS AffordableProducts
+    SELECT d.DepartmentName, COUNT(*) AS AffordableProducts
-    FROM Products WHERE BaseSalary <= 100 GROUP BY DepartmentName ) p3 ON p1.DepartmentName = p3.DepartmentName;
+    FROM Products WHERE BaseSalary <= 100 GROUP BY d.DepartmentName
+) p3 ON p1.DepartmentName = p3.d.DepartmentName;
 ```

 This comprehensive Module 8 presentation covers all aspects of data aggregation and grouping with detailed explanations, advanced techniques, and performance optimization strategies.